Sources of Big Data

 Social media data : Social media data refers to the information created and managed by individual users and collected from public spaces, such as Social media networks, Social search, Long-form publishing platforms, Public multimedia content-sharing platforms.etc.,The data on social interactions is an increasingly attractive set of information, particularly for marketing, sales and support functions.
 It’s often in unstructured or semi structured forms, so it poses a unique challenge when it comes to consumption and analysis.

 Publicly available sources : Publicly available sources are nothing but the sources which are commonly available through open sources.

 Massive amounts of data are available from sources like the US government’s data.gov, the CIA World Factbook or the European Union Open Data Portal.

 Top 10 Sources of Big Data :

-There are ‘n’ numbers of data sources available but here is the top 10 which will be preferred by industry experts,
+There are ‘n’ numbers of data sources available but here is the top 10 which is prefer by industry experts,

 Social network profiles

 This blog does not have the exhaustive list of sources which are available for Big Data.
 But I hope it will be a triggering point for you to start surfing through the internet so as to understand and identify the other available Big Data sources.